vanus-labs/vanus-connect/connectors/sink-display/README.md

 ## Introduction

-The Display Sink is a [Vanus Connector](https://www.vanus.dev/introduction/concepts#vanus-connect) which aims to print incoming CloudEvents in a JSON format.
+The Display Sink is a [Vanus Connector][vc] which aims to print incoming CloudEvents in a JSON format.

 For example, an incoming event will be print in the following way: